Happiness and Budgeting for Simple Living

 Like the Earth’s resources, the hours of our lives are finite.
 We trade much of that limited time to work so we can get money to buy things.
 Many get trapped in a cycle of high personal debt, financial stress, long working hours, little time with family and less for themselves.

-despite our affluence, we are no happier.
+The fact is, despite our affluence, we are no happier.

 In their book “Your Money or Your Life”, Joe Dominguez and Vicki Robin outline some steps for putting this important issue into perspective: